jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_component_failoverindicator.md

-The current failover availability:

-*  Automatic Failover Available At least one of the connected secondary nodes is set for automatic failover.
+## Automatic Failover Available

+At least one of the connected secondary nodes is set for automatic failover.

-*  Manual Failover Required None of the connected nodes are set for automatic failover.
+## Manual Failover Required

+None of the connected nodes are set for automatic failover.

 {% include note.html content="Also check the Databases grid regarding any loss of data on failover." %}